 - It may take up to four to eight weeks to see noticeable effects from taking hawthorn remedies.

-- Always purchase herbs and herbal remedies from a reputable source and buy organic products when possible.
+- Always purchase herbs and herbal remedies from a reputable source and buy organic.